garc1a04/MyQuestionBeecrownd/README.md

    *TABLE IN PROGRESS*
 ## Do you wanna to help ?
- *if you it found some error or fails, please.*
+ *if you it found some error or fails, please send me a text in .*

-    Send me a text in: guigarciamonteiro@gmail.com
+    guigarciamonteiro@gmail.com

 or